#ProtectMyPublicMedia

 Protect My Public Media Day – March 6

-On April 28, The White House will deliver a package to Congress requesting the elimination of $1.1 billion for the Corporation for Public Broadcasting (CPB).
-This move would effectively dismantle the public media ecosystem by defunding the Corporation for Public Broadcasting.
-The CPB is a private, nonprofit corporation that supports 1,300 local public media stations across the country, like Minnesota Public Radio, as well as NPR and PBS.
+The White House is seeking the elimination of funding for the Corporation for Public Broadcasting (CPB), a private, nonprofit corporation that supports 1,300 local public media stations across the country, like Minnesota Public Radio, as well as NPR and PBS.

 How to Help